JakeClovis/sample-objectdetection/README.md

 ## Deployment<a name="en-us_topic_0167511792_section1823144520529"></a>

-1. Access the root directory where the cvnetworkverify application code is located as the Mind Studio installation user, for example,  **_/home/ascend/sample-objectdetection_**.
+1. Access the root directory where the object detection application code is located as the Mind Studio installation user, for example,  **_/home/ascend/sample-objectdetection_**.
 2. Run the deployment script to prepare the project environment, including compiling and deploying the ascenddk public library and application.

     bash deploy.sh  _host\_ip_ _model\_mode_